Raikia/seat-timerboard/README.md

 - Absolute UTC time with seconds: `YYYY.MM.DD HH:MM:SS`
 - Relative time: `1d 4h 30m`, `2 days 3 hours`, and similar formats

+Optional notes can be added while creating timers and later opened from the note icon shown beside timers that have saved context.

 ### Editing Timers

 Use the pencil action on a timer row to update it in the edit modal.
+Notes can be updated from the edit flow without taking over the main form layout.

+### Filtering and Views

+- `Current` and `Elapsed` timers are shown in separate dashboard views
+- The collapsible filter panel lets you narrow the list without leaving the page
+- Table sorting works on timer values rather than the formatted display text

 ## Repository